-- an official copy of the final secondary school transcript
+- an official copy of high school transcript or GED test scores

 - official copies of transcripts from all colleges attended

 - a listing of all courses for which you are currently enrolled (if you are currently taking classes)